Rob Kelly

 To see some examples of companies that dedicate an entire page to Diversity and Inclusion, check out 5+ Impressive Diversity Pages (and Why!).

-Should I use a headline in my diversity statement?
+Should I use headlines in my diversity statements?

 The best diversity statements have a headline (other than just “Diversity Statement”) because it helps you stand out.
 Check out T-Mobile’s headline and sub-headline — they are so compelling that the candidate might already have been won over before the lengthier diversity statement below it.